brendanjodowd/maps/README.md

 Then you can have a look using `plot(lea_166)`, but I like using `ggplot(lea_166) + geom_sf()`.
 You can join them to other dataframes using `full_join()`, for example.

 `st_read()` is part of the [sf package for R](https://cran.r-project.org/web/packages/sf/).
-The sf package is really neat.
-I struggled for a long time with SpatialPolygonsDataFrame objects, sf objects are a lot easier.
+The sf package is really neat, much handier than dealing with SpatialPolygonsDataFrame objects.

 ## 	:sparkles: Features